geudde/attic-chest/pages/06.season-5/02.meeting-59/07.rokeby/docs.md

 Lady B: Oh no!
 I propose something more appropriate to the whim of the moment — some pointed allusion to passing events — a view of Barnard Castle, or Marston Moor, with a group of cavaliers or round-heads.

-Willfort: Very true, Lady Bab, and as last night’s courier brought news of an affair which covered us with glory, you may introduce a grand national chorus, which I have kept prepared.[^2]
+Willfort: Very true, Lady Bab, and as last night’s courier brought news of an affair which covered us with glory, you may introduce a grand national chorus, which I have kept prepared.

+Lady B: Heavens! why did not the careless wretch mention this before?
+My husband may be killed and I have neither bugles nor crape!

 Matilda: An affair — a battle!
 Sir, if your feelings had been human, you would have spared my feminine sensibility the pang of asking questions.